Battery Care

 • When unsuccessful, repeat the whole procedure

-Misc Thinkpad battery malfunctions
+Various ThinkPad battery malfunctions

 Solutions:

-• Update EC firmware
+• Update to the latest EC firmware (most elegantly with fwupdmgr)

-Erratic battery behavior on ThinkPad T420(s)/T520/W520/X220 (and all later models)
+Erratic battery behavior on ThinkPad T420(s)/T520/W520/X220 (and possibly later models)

 Symptom: some users report severely reduced battery capacity or sudden drops of the charge level from around 30% to zero when employing charge thresholds.